Microchip-MPLAB-Harmony/audio_apps/apps/microphone_loopback/readme.md

 The SAM E54 Curiosity Ultra board does not include the WM8904 Audio Codec daughterboard, which is sold separately on microchipDIRECT as part number AC328904.

-The non-RTOS version of the program takes up to approximately 2% (23 KB) of the ATSAME54P20A microcontroller’s program space.
+The non-RTOS version of the program takes up to approximately 2% (23 KB) of the ATSAME54P20A microcontrollerâ€™s program space.
 The 16-bit configuration uses 45% (115 KB) of the RAM.
 No heap is used.
-For the FreeRTOS project, the program takes up to approximately 3% (31 KB) of the ATSAME54P20A microcontroller’s program space, and the 16-bit configuration uses 60% (155 KB) of the RAM.
+For the FreeRTOS project, the program takes up to approximately 3% (31 KB) of the ATSAME54P20A microcontrollerâ€™s program space, and the 16-bit configuration uses 60% (155 KB) of the RAM.
 No heap is used.

 The following figure illustrates the application architecture for the two SAM E54 Xplained Ultra configurations (RTOS not shown):